 The Virtual DID is $0.25 per month and incoming usage is $0.004 per minute.
 Per minute rates on outgoing calls to North American destinations range from $0.0052 (Canada value route) to $0.01 (USA premium route).
-Call forwarding is billed at the sum of the incoming and outgoing rates, but calls within the VoIP.ms network are free so for our purposes the incoming usage rate does not apply, only outgoing usage. ¶
+Call forwarding is billed at the sum of the incoming and outgoing rates. ¶

 This section was adapted from this article on Cisco’s site.
 The

 (S0<:1xxxxxxxyyy) string is called a Dial Plan.
 The syntax is documented at this VoIP.ms wiki article and some examples can be found in this article on the Linksys site.
 This Dial Plan implements a “hot line” function which initiates a call to the supplied number as soon as the line is taken off hook, rather than waiting for DTMF tones. ¶